 - You must not be over the Maximum Income Household Requirements for your area.
 In most parts of North Carolina, USDA Home Loan Requirements are broken down between how many people are in the household.
 So, in Wake County, 1 to 4 people in the Household means that the total Household Gross Income can be no more than $91,850.
 For a household with 5 member or more, the income limit is $121,250.
 This changes per county, so check and see what the limits are for your County.
 Also remember that we can make adjustments to the household gross income by following USDA guidelines.
 The Income adjustments for USDA can be made based specific allowable deductions on tax returns for the past two years, child care expenses, retirement income, disability and several other factors.
 If you are just a little over the maximum numbers, call us – we might be able to help you figure it out.
 919 649 5058

 - The House must be within the USDA Home Loan “Footprint.”
-USDA is changing it’s classification and definitions for Rural Housing – and on October 1, 2013 more than 22 Communities in NC that CURRENTLY qualify for USDA Home Loan Financing could loose that USDA Home Loan designation due to Census Numbers.
+USDA is changing its classification and definitions for Rural Housing – and more than 22 Communities in NC that CURRENTLY qualify for USDA Home Loan Financing could lose that USDA Home Loan designation due to Census Numbers.
+In the official USDA Loan Eligibility site – you’ll see these changes listed as “Future” Property Eligibility Maps in the sidebar.

 - Childcare is considered in qualifying for a USDA loan.
 But it is kinda’ complicated… it affects the income used for qualifying and it might mean that if you are over the income limits in your area, but you are paying child care expense – you could still qualify!